torstenwalter/spring-starter/README.md

 * `pitest-maven` PIT mutation testing maven plugin.
   * `pitest.mutation.threshold` Mutation score threshold at which to fail build.
   * `pitest.coverage.threshold` Line coverage threshold at which to fail build.

+## Howto?
+### Set the default password?
+Spring Boot Security by default configures a user 'user' and a random password which is printed on the console.
+This is ok for local testing, but not very practical when you start scaling you app as any server would use a different password.

+You could set the `security.user.password` property or export a shell variable `SECURITY_USER_PASSWORD`.
+For heroku an example command could be `heroku config set SECURITY_USER_PASSWORD=secret`.